-Wouldn’t it be great if there was a way we could guarantee this?
+Wouldn’t it be great if there was a way we could guarantee this in all our kids?
 Of course, like anything in life, there are no guarantees.
-But as the mom of five boys, I have over the years found (through trial and error, heh) that some tactics do work better than others in the quest for happy kids.
-Now I have the scientific evidence to back some of them up!
+But as the mom of five boys, I have found over the years (through a lot of trial and error) that some tactics do work better than others in the quest for happy kids.
+And now, it looks like I actually have the scientific evidence to back some of them up!

 Sure, my boys have their sports, homework, and other extracurricular activities.
-But they are kids, and I try to remember that their work is really to play.
-So they have time every day, with few exceptions, to get down to the business of PLAY.
+But they are kids, and I try to remember that their job is really to play.
+With that in mind, I make sure they have time every day, with few exceptions, to get down to the business of PLAY.
 (Bonus?
-On nice days … a quiet house!)
+On nice days, they head outdoors — which means a quiet house for me!)

-All play and now work makes Jack a … wait.
+All play and no work makes Jack a … wait.
 That’s not how it goes!

-When my boys put in effort in a project, I try to remember to praise the work they put into the task.
+When my boys put effort into a project, I try to remember to praise their work any way I can.
 I want them to learn that their efforts are appreciated, even when the outcomes aren’t perfect.

 Nobody likes to be angry, or sad, or scared.
 These feelings … well, they FEEL bad.
 But they are part of being a human, and learning that they are normal and going to happen is important for kids to understand.
 One great way to explain this to kids is when you are experiencing some of those emotions yourself, “See?
 Mom can be nervous about things, too!
 It’s just part of life!”

-“Much of today’s popular advice to parents ignores emotion,” says Dr. Gottman.
+“Much of today’s popular advice to parents ignores emotion,” says Dr. John Gottman of the Gottman Institute.
 “Instead, it relies on child-rearing theories that address children’s misbehavior, but disregards the feelings that underlie that misbehavior.
 The ultimate goal of raising children should not be simply to have an obedient and compliant child.
-Most parents hope for much more for their children.” (source)
+Most parents hope for much more for their children.”

 Failure means you are taking chances, and we want our kids to go out there and LIVE life!
 If they aren’t failing, they aren’t trying new things and figuring out all of the fun things life has to offer.
-When they are sad that they’ve failed, see #5. (source)
+When they are sad that they’ve failed … see #5.

 It can be tempting to offer up others as “examples.”
 But I’ve found it’s almost always best to resist that temptation.
-It’s really hard to get that point across without making them feel like they are pigeonholed … kids just tend to hear, “Oh, Sam is the one who is good at dunking basketballs, not me.”
+It’s really hard to get that point across without making them feel like they are pigeonholed.
+Instead, kids just tend to hear, “Oh, Sam is the one who is good at dunking basketballs, not me.”
 Or whatever the well-intentioned comparison was.

 Ah, yes.
 This one.
 Often easier said than done.
 But modeling happiness for your kids is one of the best ways to encourage them to be happy themselves.
 And it’s hard for kids to be happy when their parents aren’t.
 So take care of yourself … you know how when you’re on a plane and the flight attendants tell you to put your own oxygen mask on first so that you’re capable to taking care of your children?
 Same thing applies to happiness.

 The key?
 How the parents are doing.
 That’s true, whether the parents are together or separated, and matters more than the number of hours with their children.
-Even in cases where mothers truly care about the development of their sons and daughters, says Carolyn Cowan, spending every possible moment with them when they get home from work, ‘the children do not fare well if the adults aren’t taking care of themselves and their relationships.’” (source)
+Even in cases where mothers truly care about the development of their sons and daughters, says Carolyn Cowan, spending every possible moment with them when they get home from work, “the children do not fare well if the adults aren’t taking care of themselves and their relationships.”

 Considering a big move?
 Having financial issues?
 Worried about Grandma?
 Little ears hear more than we realize, and times of concern and uncertainty can make kids feel unstable and worried.
 So keep those grown-up discussions under wraps, so kids can be kids.
 So they can spend their childhood being kids.

-The key to keeping kids well-adjusted isn’t having a perfect, conflict-free marriage, the study authors said.
-It’s in being able to control emotions enough to fight fair, and resolve conflicts in a way that doesn’t threaten the stability of the family, they explained.” (source)
+In fact, study authors found that “the key to keeping kids well-adjusted isn’t having a perfect, conflict-free marriage … It’s in being able to control emotions enough to fight fair, and resolve conflicts in a way that doesn’t threaten the stability of the family, they explained.”

 This parenting gig?
 It’s hard.
 Nobody expects you to be perfect (and if they DO, they need to take a look in the mirror) … we all make mistakes.
 But interjecting some nice cold, hard science into the mix is a nice way to feel good about the job you’re doing.